Kosinkothegreat/CDGHJ/README.md

 # Functions:

 1. network_scan(): Uses python-nmap to perform a network scan and display open ports and services.
 2. vulnerability_scan(): Placeholder function to initiate a vulnerability scan using OpenVAS.
-Implementing full OpenVAS API interactions requires more detailed code and setup.
 3. packet_capture(): Utilizes TShark to capture network packets for a specified duration and saves them to a file.
 4. penetration_testing(): Launches the Metasploit console for manual penetration testing.
 5. main_menu(): Provides a CLI menu for users to select desired functionalities.